 The Health Insurance Marketplace does not affect your enrollment under the Federal Employees Health Benefits (FEHB) Program.

-If you are an eligible Federal employee, the FEHB Program can help you meet your and your family’s health care needs.
-Federal employees, retirees and their dependents enjoy a broad selection of health plans.
-You can choose from among Consumer-Driven and High Deductible plans that offer catastrophic risk protection with higher deductibles, health savings/reimbursable accounts and lower premiums, Fee-for-Service (FFS) plans with Preferred Provider Organizations (PPO), and Health Maintenance Organizations (HMO) if you live (or sometimes if you work) within the area serviced by the plan.
+If you are an eligible federal employee, the FEHB Program can help you meet your and your family’s health care needs.
+Federal employees, retirees, and their dependents enjoy a broad selection of health plans.
+You can choose from among Consumer-Driven and High Deductible health plans (CDHP/HDHP) that offer catastrophic risk protection with higher deductibles, Health Savings/Reimbursable Accounts (HSA/HRA) and lower premiums; Fee-for-Service (FFS) plans with Preferred Provider Organizations (PPO); and Health Maintenance Organizations (HMO) if you live (or sometimes if you work) within the area serviced by the plan.